smoeding/puppet-insserv_override/README.md

 ### Setup requirements

-The insserv_override module requires the Puppetlabs modules `stdlib`.
+The `insserv_override` module requires the Puppetlabs modules `stdlib`.

 ### Beginning with insserv_override

-The `insserv_override` module includes a type of the same name that creates override files in the proper location.
-It also calls `insserv` to update the system configuration and activate the new settings.
+The `insserv_override` module includes a defined type of the same name that creates override files in the proper location.
+It also calls the `insserv` executable to activate the new configuration.

 You have to declare the type for each configuration you would like to override.
 See the next section for examples.

 ## Usage

-### Update the Apache service configuration to only start in runlevel '2'
+### Update the Apache service configuration to only start in runlevel 2

 ```puppet
 insserv_override { 'apache2':